Suffolk City Public Schools

 Suffolk Public Schools is the branch of the government of the city of Suffolk, Virginia responsible for public K-12 education.
 Suffolk has multiple advanced/honors through its high schools, such as International Baccalaureate at King's Fork, Project Lead the Way Engineering at Nansemond River, and Project Lead the Way Biomedical at Lakeland.

 The Superintendent of Schools is Dr. John B. Gordon III.
-Assistant Superintendent of Curriculum and Instruction is Dr. LaToya Harrison and the Assistant Superintendent of Student Services is Dr. Suzanne Rice.
+The Chief of Schools is Dr. Stenette Bryd, III and Chief Academic Officer is Dr. Okema Branch.

-The school system operates 12 elementary schools, five middle schools, three high schools, one alternative center and one College and Career Academy.
+The school system operates 11 elementary schools, five middle schools, three high schools, one alternative center and one College and Career Academy.